Recommended Protein Intake for Athletes

 Regardless of what you choose, be sure to check the label and read the ingredients carefully.
 There is a high variance in quality.
 Lower quality products will lead to less than optimal recovery and performance so choose wisely.

-So, there we have it folks!
-Hopefully, after reading this article you not only understand the reasoning behind the recommended protein intake for athletes but you also understand how to turn this number into something tangible.
+Hopefully, after reading this article you not only understand the reasoning behind the recommended protein intake for athletes but also understand how to turn this number into something tangible.

 If you’re struggling with sore muscles and joints, be sure to closely examine if you’re following the recommended protein intake for athletes.
 You may also want to consider boosting your overall protein intake with a high-quality and powerful protein shake.